 Welcome to the California Department of Consumer Affairs

-The Department of Consumer Affairs (DCA) administers 3.6 million licenses in 250 license types including certificates, registrations and permits, from architects to accountants, dentists to veterinarians.
+The Department of Consumers Affairs (DCA) administers more than 3.9 million licenses in more than 280 license types including certificates, registrations and permits, from architects to accountants, dentists to veterinarians.
 DCA protects and serves consumers in many ways:

-- DCA is a licensing entity – Through its 38 boards and bureaus, DCA licenses more than 3.6 million professionals and enables consumers to check the license status of these professionals online or by phone.
+- DCA is a licensing entity – Through its licensing entities, DCA licenses more than 3.6 million professionals and enables consumers to check the license status of these professionals online or by phone.

 - DCA is a regulator – DCA investigates consumer complaints on issues under its jurisdiction.
 If violations are found, license holders can face discipline that includes probation, suspension or revocation of a license, fines and citations, letters of reprimand, or cease and desist orders.